sj971/sj971.github.io/_posts/2016-2-4-DarkNet.md

 vendor = temp.find_all("a")[0].string
 ```

-The cleaning process was hampered by the sheer volume of listings, as well as changes in the webpage format (and associated HTML tags) at a number of points in the site's history.
+The cleaning process was hampered by occasional changes in website format (and associated HTML tags), as well as by the sheer volume of listings.
+However, I managed to develop a relatively consice set of Python scripts to parse listings from both websites automatically.

 ## Sorting the Data

-The extracted information was sorted into Python dataframes (Pandas), and saved to .csv files for each date contained in the archive.
-The data was also loaded into a MySQL database.
+The extracted information was sorted into Python dataframes (Pandas), and saved to .csv files for each date contained in the archives.
+When all data was extracted, I loaded the .csv files into a MySQL database for final storage.

 An example of the type of listings extracted from the archive: